zakokor/openbackers/README.md

 Open Backers is a free and light way to launch your open source project.

-> **Warning**: Open Backers is still in development.
-You can try it, but the link could change without notice or stop working.

 ## Motivation

 There are many open source projects that are created without a budget, waiting to be discovered, so I thought that one way to help would be to create a simple tool that helps to exchange banners, open and transparent, to randomly display open source projects.